leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #eval add 3 2               -- 5
 ```

-For convenience, the parameter list can be abbreviated like this (though the resulting function will have the same type):
+For convenience, the parameter list can be abbreviated as follows:

 ```lean
 # def double (x : Nat) : Nat :=